Balkan sworn virgins: Origins

 Sworn virgins have been documented in the area as early as the 15th century.
 The tradition of sworn virgins in Albania likely developed out of the Kanuni i Lekë Dukagjinit (The Code of Lekë Dukagjini, or simply the Kanun), a set of codes and laws developed by Lekë Dukagjini and used mostly in northern Albania and Kosovo from the Ottoman era until the 20th century.
 The Kanun is not a religious document; many groups follow it, including Albanian Orthodox, Catholics and Muslims.

 The Kanun dictates that families must be patrilineal (meaning wealth is inherited through a family's men) and patrilocal (upon marriage, a woman moves into the household of her husband's family).
 Women are treated like property of the family.
 Under the Kanun, women are stripped of many rights.
 They cannot smoke, wear a watch, or vote in local elections.
 They cannot buy land, and there are many jobs they are not permitted to hold.
 There are also establishments that they cannot enter.

+The nature of this culture involves a history of violence in the form of endemic blood feuds.
+This practice inadvertently produces sworn virgins.
+In many cases, the fighting between men left families with no remaining male members.
+This created a need for someone to be able to inherit their father’s or brother’s wealth and continue providing for the family, thus a daughter undergoes the ceremony to be considered a sworn virgin.

 The practice of sworn virginhood was first reported by missionaries, travelers, geographers and anthropologists, who visited the mountains of northern Albania in the 19th and early 20th centuries.
 One of them was Edith Durham, who took the accompanying photograph.